FJada/JALT-Frontend/README.md

 Will use subway data to provide the user with the best route to their destination.

 ## Running the App
+First, you need to git clone our server, data, etc. files into this react app.
+Afterwards, download the following packages.
+> cd JALT-Frontend

-Run npm i
+> Run npm i
+> npm install react-router-dom
-npm install axios
+> npm install axios
+> npm install react-map-gl mapbox-gl
+> npm install @mui/material

 ## Progress and Goals